 The next year Isabell and her family moved to Salt Lake.
 Isabell was very happy to live near some of the people in the Co-op again and they were able to go to church and associate with some of the Co-op members.
 Isabell had a lot of friends in the Co-op and they helped her get a job in the Bountiful Shoe Repair.
 She worked there on Saturdays and during the summer while she finished high school.

 Isabell graduated from South High School in 1957.
 Isabell’s father was out of town on business and was not able to attend, but he wrote her a letter congratulating her and telling her how proud he was of her.
 She was the first of her mother’s children to graduate from high school.

 After graduation, Isabell stayed with Lavona Rugg and Ren Stoddard from the Co-op in Salt Lake.
 She started working at Spiking Tourist Lodge in Salt Lake City where Ortell and LaDonna Kingston lived.

 In summer of 1958, Isabell’s family moved back to St. George.
 Isabell was 20 years old and decided to stay in Salt Lake to live with Lavona.
 LaDonna was Lavona’s niece and Isabell became more acquainted with LaDonna during this time.
 LaDonna remembered times when her father Eskel Peterson had been acquainted with Isabell’s father.
-Price did not like to accept charity, but Eskel would secretly leave clothes and food for his children at their home for them to find.
+Price did not like to accept charity, but Eskel would secretly leave food and clothes, sometimes with money inside the pockets, at Price's home for his children to find.

-“he realized that is was important for me to find out and know on my own direction [who I would marry]”
+“he realized that it was important for me to find out and know on my own direction [who I would marry]”